1865 - present. Unlimited users.

 The PAIS Archive database comprises a retrospective conversion of the PAIS Annual Cumulated Bulletin, Volumes 1-62, published 1915-1976.
 At completion of this conversion, the PAIS Archive contains over 1.23 million records.

-Includes the former CRC titles.
-Allows downloading of the entire ebook or reading online.
+Includes former CRC titles.
+Allows downloading of the entire book or reading online.
 By checking the "Full Access Content Only" box during your search, you can identify titles owned by the Libraries relevant to the search.
 Some titles may have DRM restrictions.

 For more information on ebooks see the Ebook Guide